Facebook algorithm changes frequently make brands jump through hoops to ensure their content is visible.

-Myth vs Truth: What Really Matters for Facebook Algorithms in 2022?
+Myth vs Truth: What Really Matters for the Facebook Algorithm?

 1. Staying Focused on Likes, Comments, and Shares